 - 1. Difference between average pumping and adjudicated limit or allowable pumping limit (APA) - 2.
 Projected increase in pumping between 2010 and 2035 for each water supplier according to 2010 UWMPs - 3.
 Projected additional pumping that could be made possible through construction of groundwater quality treatment facilities

-The following tables provide a breakdown the documents and calculations used to estimate the groundwater target for each subregion.
+The following tables provide a breakdown of the documents and calculations used to estimate the groundwater target for each subregion.
+The totals have been rounded to the nearest thousand AFY.

 Table 9: South Bay Subregion, Groundwater Target Development